FairwindsOps/pluto/README.md

 This indicates that the StatefulSet audit-dashboard-prod-rabbitmq-ha was deployed with apps/v1beta1 which is deprecated in 1.16

 You can also use Pluto with helm 2:
+**DEPRECATION WARNING** - Helm 2 will deprecated in November of 2020.
+Please see [here](https://helm.sh/blog/helm-v2-deprecation-timeline/) for more information.

 ```
 $ pluto detect-helm --helm-version=2 -A